lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 - Stratified/subgroup analysis {{2}}
     - Split dataset based on group
     - Do separate analysis on splits
-- Test for interaction {{3}}
+- Formal test for interaction {{3}}
     - Model possible differences

 `@script`
-There are several ways to check differences.
-The first, and often the most effective, is to visualize the differences.
-More formal methods include doing stratified analyses, which is literally splitting the dataset up by group.
-You can also directly model differences by including interaction terms in your analyses.
+There are several ways to check for interactions.
+The first, and often the most effective, is to visualize the data.
+More formal methods include doing stratified analyses, which is literally splitting the dataset up by a group such as sex.
+You can also directly model interactions directly by including interaction terms in your analyses.

 ---